Tsehla-Motjolopane-official/Tsehla-Motjolopane-official/README.md

 ## HELLO 👋, I'm Tsehla Motjolopane, a passionate developer with experience in full-stack development
-- I am a Bcom Information Systems student at the University of Johannesburg
+- I am a Bcom Information Systems student at the University of Johannesburg.
-- A Development Software academic tutor.
+- A Development Software and Information Systems academic tutor.
 - A member of the UJenius Club.

 ## ✨ Highlights